autom8ter/protoc-gen-authorize/README.md

 ## Performance

-The default authorizer for the plugin uses goja, a JavaScript interpreter written in Go.
+The javascript authorizer for the plugin uses goja, a JavaScript interpreter written in Go.
 Most benchmarks show that most rule evaluations take < .05 ms to complete.

+The [CEL](github.com/google/cel-go) authorizer for the plugin uses cel-go, a CEL interpreter written in Go.
+Most benchmarks show that most rule evaluations take < .02 ms to complete.

+Use whichever authorizer you prefer, but CEL is recommended for performance.